eficode-academy/helm-katas/external-charts.md

 <details>
       <summary>Why is there 2 versions?</summary>

-> remember that a chart has two versions: Chart version called `version` and application version `appVersion`
+> :bulb: Remember that a chart has two versions: Chart version called `version` and application version `appVersion`

 </details>